Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 Bayle Pickel

-“How could you do something so horrible to an innocent young girl.”
+“How could you do something so horrible to an innocent young girl?”

 Adam Boyce